soundpress/RulesOfNYC/docs/c26/index.rst

 g.
 Public notice and public comment.

-   1. In addition to distributing a notice of application as required by section 43-1404(f), public notice, in the form of a fact sheet, and public comment activities are required for each site in the City voluntary cleanup program at the following milestones:
+   1. In addition to distributing a notice of application as required by 43 RCNY § 43-1404(f), public notice, in the form of a fact sheet, and public comment activities are required for each site in the City voluntary cleanup program at the following milestones:

       A. Upon the availability of a remedial investigation work plan, if such plan is submitted as part of the application.
 The applicant shall distribute to the site contact list public notice, in the form of a fact sheet summarizing the contents of the work plan, noting the initiation of a thirty-day public comment period, and identifying the location of the repository where the document can be reviewed.
 The office shall not approve the remedial investigation work plan until the public comment period has ended.